-In Haskell 98 the head of an instance declaration must be of the form C (T a1 ... an), where C is the class, T is a type constructor, and the a1 ... an are distinct type variables.
-Furthermore, the assertions in the context of the instance declaration must be of the form C a where a is a type variable that occurs in the head.
+In Haskell 98 the head of an instance declaration must be of the form C (T al ... an), where C is the class, T is a data type constructor, and the al ... an are distinct type variables.
+GHC relaxes these rules in two ways.